slamice/wri/hipsters/first-draft/ch04 - work.md

 "Well, Actually..."
 I paused. "it's a short or long story depending on how you tell it."

 He chuckled a bit.
+I wasn't sure why ((comment didn't make sense)) but I did too.
 He waved me in a see you later.
 The slight wet heat mugged me one last time before the air conditioner gushed in my face.

 It was sort of a race.
 I could never wake up early enough to get to work on time.
 The walls of the office were painted off hue primary colors.
 Shy bold statements.
 As I laid on my desk, the usual suspects were already there programming.
 The lazy hellos and good mornings were drilled out slowly like a list.